pgdogdev/docs/docs/features/load-balancer/index.md

 SELECT * FROM users INNER JOIN t ON t.id = users.id
 ```

-The load balancer recursively checks all of them and, if any CTE contains a query that could trigger a write, it will send the whole statement to the primary database.
+The load balancer recursively checks CTEs and, if any of them contains a query that could trigger a write, it will send the whole statement to the primary database.

 ### Transactions